alirezakoo/persian-word-relation-datasource/README.md

 # persian-word-relation-datasource
-a comprehensive and structured knowledge base of the apparent and semantic relationship of all Persian words
+- a comprehensive and structured knowledge base of the apparent and semantic relationship of all Persian words
+- more than 50,000 persian words
+- more than 86,000 relationship between words
+- compute similarity string between words with multiple algorithms

-requirement:
+## requirement:
 SQL Server 2016 and above versions

 ![image](https://user-images.githubusercontent.com/8724064/155145697-2f863c43-64f5-49d0-8aa1-dd5e0ecdb519.png)